Explicit induction principle and symplectic-orthogonal theta lifts: Introduction

 \subsection{Background}

-To understand the unitary duals of reductive Lie groups, a large number of unitary representations were constructed via the local theta correspondence for reductive dual pairs (cf. \cite{Howe1987small,Li1989singular}).
-For example, for $(G,G')=(O(p,q),Sp(2n,\mathbb{R}))$ which is a reductive dual pair in $Sp(2n(p+q),\mathbb{R})$, let $p+q$ be even (so that the metaplectic $\mathbb{C}^{\times}$-cover splits on $G\cdot G'$) and $p+q\leqslant n$ (so that this pair is in the stable range with $G$ the smaller member), then the local theta correspondence gives an injection from the unitary dual of $G$ to that of $G'$.
-Varying $(p,q)$, we get families of singular unitary representations of $G'$ which comes from the unitary duals of various $G$ of smaller size.
+To understand the unitary duals of reductive Lie groups, various unitary representations were constructed as local theta lifts for reductive dual pairs \cite{Howe1987small,Li1989singular}.
+For example, for $(G,G')=(O(p,q),Sp(2n,\mathbb{R}))$ which is a dual pair in $Sp(2n(p+q),\mathbb{R})$, let $p+q$ be even (so that the metaplectic $\mathbb{C}^{\times}$-cover splits on $G\cdot G'$) and $p+q\leqslant n$ (so that this pair is in the stable range with $G$ the smaller member), then the local theta lifting gives an injection from the unitary dual of $G$ to that of $G'$.
+Varying $(p,q)$, the unitary duals of diverse $G$'s of smaller size give rise to families of singular unitary representations of $G'$.

-To give the Langlands parameters of the unitary representations thus obtained, and for other applications to automorphic forms, it is of great interest to determine the theta correspondence explicitly in terms of Langlands parameters.
-On this subject there have been a number of papers.
-For reductive dual pairs of type II over archimedean fields or complex groups in dual pairs, the local theta correspondence is completely and explicitly described in \cite{Moeglin1989correspondance,AdamsBarbasch1995reductive,LiPaulTanZhu2003explicit}.
-For other reductive dual pairs of type I over archimedean fields, explicit results up to now are mainly for compact cases (see \cite{EnrightHoweWallach1983classification}) and ``(almost) equal rank'' cases (see \cite{AdamsBarbasch1998genuine,Paul1998howe,Paul2005howe}), with the exception of \cite{LiTanZhu2003tensor} and \cite{LiPaulTanZhu2003explicit} for some non-equal-rank cases.
-For general cases of those dual pairs, the local theta correspondence seems very far from a complete and explicit description.
+To study the unitary representations thus obtained, and for other applications to automorphic forms, there is growing interest to determine the theta correspondence explicitly in terms of Langlands parameters.
+Great efforts have been devoted to this calculation during the last two decades.
+For complex groups in dual pairs or real dual pairs of type II, the correspondence is completely and explicitly described in \cite{Moeglin1989correspondance,AdamsBarbasch1995reductive,LiPaulTanZhu2003explicit}.
+For other real dual pairs of type I, explicit results up to now are mainly for compact cases \cite{EnrightHoweWallach1983classification} and ``(almost) equal rank'' cases \cite{AdamsBarbasch1998genuine,Paul1998howe,Paul2005howe}, with the exception of \cite{LiTanZhu2003tensor,LiPaulTanZhu2003explicit} for a few non-equal-rank cases.
+In general, however, a full and explicit description of the local theta correspondence remains elusive.

-In the present paper, we give some explicit results about the local theta correspondence for $(O(p,q),Sp(2n,\mathbb{R}))$ with $p+q$ even.
-More precisely, we formulate an explicit version of induction principle, and then use it to compute the full correspondence for all $n$ when $p+q=4$.
-Similar arguments should prove similar explicit induction principle for other reductive dual pairs of type I over archimedean fields.
+The purpose of this paper is twofold: to formulate an explicit version of induction principle for dual pairs $(O(p,q),Sp(2n,\mathbb{R}))$ with $p+q$ even, and to apply it to obtain a complete and explicit description of the local theta correspondence when $p+q=4$.
+Our approach is very elementary by analysis on the infinitesimal characters and $K$-types under the correspondence, which will also work for other real reductive dual pairs of type I to obtain similar explicit results.